ArkadiusN/Experimental-Performance-Evaluation-of-DDS/README.md

 The transformation of the columns started with changing their characteristics from column to arranged NumPy array and removal of the not available values caused by this action.
 Beforehand, new values were added to change the range of values displayed in one type of graph.
 Smallest and highest values were usually removed in the amount of one up to three to complete the idea of zoomed-in graphs next to the original graph with a full range of data points.
 Only one exception appeared in the second test of latency where the highest anomalous outlier was removed so that the viewer could see the difference between the original and zoomed-in plot.

-Essence of the data points was based on the ‘$\color{white}{x}$’ and ‘$\color{white}{y}$’ axis, meaning that the number of plots in the document was limited to scatter plots or just simple line plots where each data point was connected via a link.
+Essence of the data points was based on the $\color{white}{x}$ and $\color{white}{y}$ axis, meaning that the number of plots in the document was limited to scatter plots or just simple line plots where each data point was connected via a link.
 The convergence was that both data points were displayed as in the scatter plot, but the links were added to show the connection of values.

 The amount of subplots was different between each test as the latency tests had 3 non-empty columns that could be plotted on the x-axis, whereas the y-axis was decided to always display the sample size in bytes.
 It totalled to 6 plots in one latency test.
 Accordingly, the tests displaying throughput had 8 subplots as the number of columns was 4, where each had a zoomed-in graph next to it.